 Around the wicket

-The term around the wicked (or round the wicket) in cricket is interpreted very simply.
-It’s a throw around the wicket, and the opposite value is over the wicket.
+The term around the wicket (or round the wicked) in cricket is quite straightforward.
+It refers to the angle and position from which a bowler delivers the ball in relation to the stumps.
+The opposite term is over the wicket.

 - Around the wicket bowler serves from the right side of stumps.